Locations:

 How is holoprosencephaly (HPE) diagnosed?

-Healthcare providers can often identify holoprosencephaly (HPE), especially more severe cases, before your baby is born through a prenatal ultrasound.
+Healthcare providers can often identify holoprosencephaly (HPE), especially more severe cases, before birth through a prenatal ultrasound.
 They can also diagnose the condition pre-birth with fetal magnetic resonance imaging (MRI).

-Although healthcare providers can identify HPE with prenatal imaging, they most frequently diagnose HPE after your baby is born when facial abnormalities or neurologic issues are present.
+Although healthcare providers can identify HPE with prenatal imaging, they most frequently diagnose HPE after delivery when facial abnormalities or neurologic issues are present.
 They then perform head imaging tests to confirm the diagnosis.

 Infants with very mild forms of holoprosencephaly may not be diagnosed until they’re about one year old.
 In this case, developmental delays often signal a possible neurological issue, which then prompts healthcare providers to order brain imaging tests.